 Most of our volunteer roles at both hospices have been reinstated.
 We’d like to thank all our volunteers who have given their time, hard work and commitment to supporting the hospice.

 We’re committed to the well-being of all our supporters, staff, and volunteers.

-Following government guidance, we’ve had to make the difficult decision to postpone many of our fundraising events.
-This includes our flagship fundraising event the Manchester Midnight Walk.
+Following government guidance, we had to make the difficult decision to postpone many of our fundraising events, and some have been cancelled by the organisers.